Washington law requiring salary range on job postings takes effect

 “Our goal is to help employers comply with these new requirements so workers have a better understanding of a position’s pay, benefits and other compensation,” Osborne said.

-Jennifer Harpole, a lawyer who advises employers on Colorado laws, recommends Washington employers take down any noncompliant job postings that were published before Jan.
+Jennifer Harpole, an attorney at Littler who advises employers on Colorado laws, recommends Washington employers take down any noncompliant job postings that were published before Jan.
 1.

 For future postings, she recommends employers include a statement explaining how they came up with the salary range.